 Its prominent wax pocket and longitudinal stiffness mark it out for long trips in hilly terrain, even with a backpack or sled in tow.
 Its Nordic Rocker (Early Rise) and pronounced sidecut make it sweetly responsive on the turn.

 Constructed around a lightweight poplar wood core, the Gamme 54 is reinforced at the tip with Titanal – an alloy reducing vibration and giving peace of mind on the most challenging outings.

 This ski is developed in close cooperation with the adventurer Aleksander Gamme.
 In the winter of 2011–2012, Aleksander completed the world’s longest ski trip made without support or resupply.
 But he’s not someone who simply yearns for ski trekking; he’s an adventurer who actively seeks out challenges in the mountains, in climbing harness, wingsuit or parachute.
 We’re excited to following Aleksander on his future adventures.

 Choosing the right length

 Generally speaking, moving through rugged terrain calls for shorter skis than the open mountain plateau.
 And for beginners, short skis are easier to control.
-If you’re mainly skiing along tracks, length isn’t the most crucial factor.
-For good float on deep snow, a slighter wider ski is useful.
+If you’re mainly skiing along tracks, the length isn’t the most crucial factor.
+For good float in deep snow, a slighter wider ski is useful.
 Lighter skiers might consider a shorter ski; heavier skiers a longer ski.
-Skiers with loads such as backpacks and sledges might consider a longer ski.
+Skiers with loads such as backpacks and sleds might consider a longer ski.